RTEMS/rtems-docs/c-user/config/task-stack-alloc.rst

 CONFIGURE_TASK_STACK_ALLOCATOR_AVOIDS_WORK_SPACE
 ------------------------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_TASK_STACK_ALLOCATOR_AVOIDS_WORK_SPACE``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is a boolean feature define.

-DEFAULT CONFIGURATION:
+.. rubric:: DEFAULT CONFIGURATION:

 If this configuration option is undefined, then the described feature is not enabled.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 In case this configuration option is defined, then the system is informed that the task stack allocator does not use the RTEMS Workspace.

-NOTES:
+.. rubric:: NOTES:

 This configuration option may be used if a custom task stack allocator is configured, see :ref:`CONFIGURE_TASK_STACK_ALLOCATOR`.

 ..
 Generated from spec:/acfg/if/task-stack-allocator-for-idle

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_TASK_STACK_ALLOCATOR_FOR_IDLE
 .. index:: task stack allocator for IDLE tasks